1. Name and contact details of the person responsible for processing data and the company data protection officer

 a) When visiting the website

-When you visit our website, the browser that you use on your device automatically sends information to our website’s server.
+When you visit the website, the browser that you use on your device automatically sends information to our website’s server.
 This information is temporarily stored in a log file.
-The following information is collected and stored until an automated deletion takes place:
+The following information is automatically collected and stored until an automated deletion takes place:

 - IP address of the computer,